jroper/aussie-stock-options/README.md

 Another important term is the *fair market value*.
 Since the company you're working for is a startup, the value of the share is not as straight forward as just looking at the price on the stock market, since your company is not yet listed on the stock market.
 The shares however do a have a value, and during this stage of not being listed, this value is the fair market value.

-In a typcial share scheme, you can ask your company what the fair market value of the share was at any time (or get a table of all the prices of the share), and they will give it to you.
+In a typcial share scheme, you can ask your company what the fair market value of the share was at any time (or get a table of all the prices of the share over time), and they will give it to you.

 ### Capital gains tax

 In Australia, there is this weird rule about a *capital gains discount*.
 This rule is incredibly relevant to employee share schemes, so we must explain it here.

-When you receive income from an employer, that income counts towards your total taxable income, and then you pay tax on that.
-When you make a profit from selling an asset (eg a house or shares), this is called a capital gain, and that gain counts towards your total taxable income, and then you pay tax on that.
+When you receive income from an employer, that income counts towards your total taxable income, and then you pay tax on that, like normal.
+When you make a profit from selling an asset (eg an investment property or shares), this is called a capital gain, and that gain counts towards your total taxable income, and then you pay tax on that, like normal.
 Except, if you owned the asset for more than a year (you will often hear accountants say "a year and a day"), then you can divide the capital gain by two before adding it to your total taxable income.
 Thus you end up paying at least half as much tax on the capital gain.
 This is known as a *capital gains tax discount*.

 This has important consequences to stock options, because is the money you make off stock options regular income, or is it a captial gain?
 If the latter, you can pay significantly less tax.
 The answer to this question is where a lot of the complexity in stock options arises.